This post may contain affiliate links. Please read our privacy policy.

-And yet another reason to love the air fryer: air-fried Brussels sprouts.
-Super crispy on the outside and tender but not mushy on the inside, they are similar to roasted Brussels sprouts when roasted Brussels sprouts are at their best.
+Yet another reason to love the air fryer: air-fried Brussels sprouts.
+Super crispy on the outside and tender but not mushy on the inside, they are similar to roasted Brussels sprouts at their best.
+And the ingredient list?
+Brussels sprouts, olive oil, salt, and pepper.
+Plus Parmesan and the optional addition of lemon zest — that’s it!

-But the advantages of roasting are speed and not having to preheat the oven.
-And during holiday dinners, or any time when the oven real estate is in high demand, being able to get a dish cooked without the oven or stove, and in a hands-free way, is a big plus.
+The advantages of using the air-fryer are speed (just 15 minutes!) and not having to preheat the oven.
+This amazing little kitchen appliance is perfect for green beans, baked potatoes, salmon, and even bacon!
+And during holiday dinners (or any time when oven real estate is in high demand), being able to get a dish cooked without the oven or stove, and in a hands-free way, is a big plus.
+That leaves you more room in your oven for roasting a turkey or browning the marshmallows on your sweet potato casserole.

 Tweet This